KazaiMazai/Puredux/Docs/PureduxStore.md

 - Store is designed to be passed all over the app safely without extra effort.
 - It's threadsafe.
 It allows to dispatch actions and subscribe from any thread.

-### What is a Child Store?
+### What is a Child StateStore?

+- StateStore owns the state.
 - It's a proxy to its parent store: it forwards subscribtions and all dispatched Actions to it.
-- It has its own state lifecycle
+- It's designed to manage state lifecycle
+- It's threadsafe.
+It allows to dispatch actions and subscribe from any thread.
+- It keeps a *strong* reference to the root store, that's why requries a careful treatment.

 ### How to unsubscribe from store?